dfo-gulf-science/Andes-National-Working-Group-Meetings/README.md

 ### Objective:

 - To provide community with an overview of the new features released since last year (see list below)
+- Quick review of opened tickets on Github
 - Understand client priorities for upcoming field season (2026)

 ### Features Show-and-Tell: